dixonaws/alexa_hackathon/README.md

 This Hackathon has two main parts as descroibed above: the API part and the Alexa part.
 The intent of this session is to take a "200-level" dive into microservice design by creating an Alexa skill and accompanying API.
 We'll use Lambda, API Gateway, DynamoDB, IAM, and Alexa to demonstrate this.
+Both teams are encouraged to track lessons learned throughout the day by posting a stickynote to the parking lot.

 > If you have established an AWS account within the last 12 months, then this lab will be in the free tier.
 Otherwise, costs are anticipated to be less than $5